idispatch75/mythic-gme-adventures/docs/user_manual.md

 which occurs when the ID of the Adventure in the file does not match the ID of the Adventure you are restoring.

+On the Web, there is *Backup* button that allows to backup all your Adventures.

 ## Adventure screen

 On smartphone, the App is split in 3 sections: